 You can get everything noted above for just $10/month when you pay annually.
 You can sign up for free and generate your first policy for free and then upgrade to begin creating the others.

-Over the years I’ve used several different methods for my website and have recently moved over to Termly.io to simplify and streamline covering my website legally.
+Over the years I’ve used several different methods for my website legal noticces.
+Termly.io remains the simplest and most streamlined.

 I also like the ease of their setup and implementation on my website.
 There’s no guessing on what to include and they’re always on top of the ever-changing laws.